joblet

 '

-rnx run --volume=secrets bash -c '
+rnx job run --volume=secrets bash -c '

 API_TOKEN=$(cat /volumes/secrets/api-token)